Residence permit

 In some countries in the European Union, more lenient conditions apply.
 For example, programs for Maltese permanent residence, as well as residence permits in Portugal, Greece and Spain, allow you to include children under the age of 25—28 and the parents of the main applicant in the same application.

-Individual cost calculation of the Switzerland Residence Permit
+Individual cost calculation for residency in Switzerland

-Individual cost calculation of the Switzerland Residence Permit
+Individual cost calculation for residency in Switzerland

 Question 7